qihongl/learn-hippo/docs/paper_task_encoding/progress.md

   ablations, and completed a self-contained paper-style HTML report with four reproducible explanatory and measured-data figures.
 The report preserves the negative policy result and separates it from successful memory use.
+- 2026-08-31: audited the original 600-epoch supervised and 400-epoch A2C budget,
+  documented which current learning curves can be reconstructed, and froze the user-approved follow-up contract, success criteria, convergence rules, capacity ladder, recurrent extension, and confirmatory split before new implementation.